-Children & Youth Programs
+School & Youth Programs

-- Healthy Youth Relationships
+Healthy Youth Relationships

-A support group for women to share and explore, empower, build skills, and encourage one another to live authentically in mind, body, heart and spirit.
-Circles convene weekly for 2hours for 10 consecutive weeks.
-Women’s Circles offer participation in meaningful discussions, creative arts, and skill building activities with a focus on topics and issues that are relevant to their lives.
-Women’s Circle is offered in Lake Louise, Banff, and Canmore.
+A support group for women to connect, share, empower, build skills, and encourage one another to live authentically in mind, body, heart and spirit.
+Circles convene weekly for two hours over the course of 10 consecutive weeks.
+Women’s Circle offers participants the chance to engage in meaningful discussions, creative arts and skill-building activities that focus on topics and issues relevant to their lives.
+Women’s Circle is offered in Lake Louise, Banff and Canmore.